Watch it on demand by clicking here.

 How do you go about overcoming these challenges and standardizing your program?
 I’ve summarized some tips and best practices below for socializing, implementing, and getting your ediscovery program to be accepted as the standard both within your organization and beyond.

 To begin, build one thing at a time.
 It is important not to bite off more than you can chew.
 Start with one project, implement it, and carefully review the results.
 If it is successful, drive adoption internally, and once it is adopted you can get started on the next project or piece of the program.
 Be sure all of your key stakeholders are involved early on and set up weekly or even monthly strategy sessions with these stakeholders to ensure that everyone has a seat at the table and a voice in program development decisions.
 Finally, documentation is your single source of truth.
 Be sure to think about what you are documenting, where you are storing it, when it should be evaluated for updates, and how it will be circulated after these updates are made.
+More on driving a successful ediscovery project can be found in this article, Staying on Pointe: Key Lessons eDiscovery Professionals can Learn from Ballet.

 Ensuring the Right Audience